JonasLeonhard/neovim-config/README.md

   to change this key.
 Checkout toggleterm.lua:28 and change the command to lazygit.

 - <a href="https://github.com/sayanarijit/xplr">Xplr</a> Fileexplorer via <leader>e.
+  The command is configured in fm-nvim.lua .
+You should be able to change it to the file explorer of your liking <a href="https://github.com/JonasLeonhard/fm-nvim">Fm-nvim</a>
   I use Xplr instead of a Filetree installed in this config.
 Xplr is configured via lua.
 I can really recommend giving it a try.
   You can find my Xplr config here:
   <a href="https://github.com/JonasLeonhard/xplr-config">Xplr-Config</a>